 Filoli, Woodside, California

 Once an ornate summer home for a wealthy Gold Country family, Filoli is a scenic respite from the hustle of Silicon Valley.
-Wander the manicured grounds in April to see spring bulbs in bloom alongside fragrant lilacs, wisteria, and azaleas.
+Wander the manicured grounds in March to see spring bulbs in bloom alongside fragrant lilacs, wisteria, and azaleas in April.
 In May, find lavender and towering larkspur and delphinium.

 Idaho Botanical Garden, Boise, Idaho

 These 15 acres include a dozen specialized gardens for exploration.
 Pause for quiet contemplation in the Meditation Garden, or partake in a history lesson in the Lewis & Clark Native Plant Garden, featuring more than a hundred plant species collected during the monumental expedition.

 Trees, shrubs, and perennials native to China, including fragrant bursts of gardenias and a collection of delicate orchids, wow visitors to Lan Su.
 The elegant teahouse offers a unique way to enjoy the garden’s splendors.

 Oregon Garden, Silverton, Oregon

 At this verdant, 80-acre collection of unique gardens, spring season officially begins in late March.
 Kids will delight in the Children’s Garden with its fantastical Hobbit House, while adults might discover their own magic at the Amazing Water Garden.